kejkz/blenderer.py/README.md

  - Download [blender](https://www.blender.org/download/Blender2.79/blender-2.79b-macOS-10.6.dmg/) and move it to the `/Applications` directory

- - Add blender to your path
+ - Add blender executable to your path `/Applications/blender/Contents/MacOs/blender`

- - Install ffmpeg and add it to your path
+ - Install `ffmpeg` and add it to your path

 ```bash
 brew install ffmpeg